 Lithuania

 Lithuania regularly reports hate crime data to ODIHR.
-Lithuania's Criminal Code contains a combination of general and specific penalty enhancement provisions and a substantive offence.
 Data are collected by the Police Department under the Ministry of the Interior and the Prosecutor General's Office.
-Data are not made publicly available.
+Lithuania's annual hate crime report is published here.

 Year | Hate crimes recorded by police | Prosecuted | Sentenced |